KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 ## Attribution

-This project builds directly on two prior works and adds its own contributions on top.
+This project builds directly on these prior works and adds its own contributions on top.

 **ENAD — "Unity is strength: Improving the Detection of Adversarial Examples with Ensemble Approaches"** (Craighero et al., BIMIB-DISCo,